TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Use this lens to either:
 	* Identify the toy-like qualities to the game.
 	* Identify how to invent and create new toys before even making the game.
+	* Identify what aesthetic qualities please the player.

 ### 18. Passion
 * At the end of each prototype, when you are carefully mitigating risks and planning what to do next, don’t forget to check how you feel about the game.